 How do I know if my home has radon?

 Tests are the only way to determine whether or not radon is present in a residence.
 You may get radon test kits either online or in the hardware store in your neighborhood.
-The test requires you to take samples of the air in your house using the provided kit over the course of a few days, after which you will send the kit to a lab for examination.
+Take air samples in your home using the provided kit over a few days, then send it to a lab for examination.

 Can I remove radon from my home myself?